 According to the Federal Trade Commission, in a recent year, there were 371,061 reports from consumers of identity theft in the United States.
 There were 8,330 reports of identity theft in Arizona alone.
 In an effort to quell the growing number of identity theft and forgery cases, law enforcement agencies and state and federal prosecutors treat these cases very seriously and come down hard on the accused.
 While you are innocent until proven guilty, the Arizona criminal justice system is particularly tough, and the prosecutor will be aggressively pursuing a conviction.

-It is important to get help early on in your case from an experienced criminal defense lawyer to protect your rights and seek a favorable outcome, whether in negotiating a dismissal, reduced charge, or another benefit.
+It is important to get help early on in your case from an experienced identity theft and forgery attorney to protect your rights and seek a favorable outcome, whether in negotiating a dismissal, reduced charge, or another benefit.
 Our dedicated criminal lawyers will guide you throughout every phase of the process, including in an investigation, during interviews or questioning with the police.
 We will seek out the weaknesses in the case against you and craft a strong case for your defense.

 Under Arizona criminal law, forgery is, with an attempt to defraud, to falsely make, complete or alter a written instrument; knowingly possess a forged instrument; or offer or present a forged instrument or one that contains false information.
 Possessing five or more forged instruments may infer that there is intent to defraud.
+This crime can include credit card fraud, or any other variety of stolen identity.
 Forgery is classified as a felony and a conviction could result in a lengthy jail sentence.

 Arizona law delineates identity theft as to knowingly take, purchase, manufacture, record, possess, or use any personal identifying information of another person or entity without the consent of that other person or entity, for an unlawful purpose or to cause loss.
+This can also include types of credit card fraud.
 It doesn’t matter whether the actual loss was a result of the theft or not.
 Identity theft is also classified as a felony.

 Taking Identity of Another Person or Entity